Langtang Trek Nepal: Trekking in Langtang National Park

 Descent: 1030 m

-We keep backtracking our steps as we again go through the bamboo and rhododendron forests before we finally reach Syabrubeshi.
+We keep backtracking our steps through the bamboo and rhododendron forests before we finally reach Syabrubesi.
 Our hike will take us about 4 to 5 hours.
-Enjoy the night at one of the local lodges in Sybrubesi.
-Enjoy the last dinner together with guide and porter.
-As you next day have bus ride back to Kathmandu.
+We'll stay in Syabrubesi tonight and enjoy the last dinner together with the guide and the porters.
+Next day you hop on the bus ride back to Kathmandu.

 Syabrubensi